 Here are some of the different types of cash management:

-Free Cash Flow to Equity: After capital has been reinvested, cash is still available, known as a free cash flow to equity.
+After capital has been reinvested, cash is still available, known as free cash flow to equity.

-Free Cash Flow to the Firm: This metric is utilised in financial modelling and valuation.
+This metric is utilised in financial modeling and valuation.

 The primary method used by businesses to settle their financial liabilities is cash.
 However, money is not the same as value.
 When all of a company’s assets are considered, it may be worth $1 million, but it might only have $50,000 in cash.
 Therefore, businesses need to be careful not to spend their money faster than they collect it as receivables.